ConfederacyOfGaia/Gaia/mage.md

 When you reach 2nd level, you choose a specialization:  Elementalist, Illusionist, Psychokineticist, Sage, Traveler, or Warmage, all detailed at the end of the class description.
 Your specialization is very important, as it defines your approach and access to magic for the rest of your career.

 Your choice grants you features at 2nd level and again at 6th, 10th, and 14th level.

+### Magical Research

+At 3rd level, you gain the ability to recreate spells from your specializations spell list.
+This means you can learn spells on your own without needing an external resource.
+You can recreate a spell of a any level that you can cast.
+The time to research a spell is the same as the time to learn it from another mage (see the Learning New Spells section).
+Depending on the spell, this research might require access to a library and materials equal to 3d10 gilders per spell level.

 ### Ability Score Improvement